MichaelBui/strixhalo-homelab/Guides/AI-Capabilities.md

 | INT8       | 512 ops/cycle      | 2048/4096 ops/cycle    |
 | INT4       | 1024 ops/cycle     | 4096/8192 ops/cycle    |

-In practice, as of 2025-08, Strix Halo's performance is substantially lower.
-It may be worth tracking these issues:
+In practice, as of 2025-08, Strix Halo's tested performance is substantially lower what should be theoretically achievable.
+You can track performance progress via these issues:
 - https://github.com/ROCm/ROCm/issues/4748
 - https://github.com/ROCm/ROCm/issues/4499